 Squanto teaches the settlers how to grow corn by planting it with decaying fish in mounds to maintain moisture, how to fish for lobster, and gather other seasonal food sources.
 He assists in establishing the critical trade relationships with other tribes, trading beaver furs for simple knives, or beads, Wampum.
 This assures the colony’s economic survival.

 Interestingly, before meeting the Pilgrims, Squanto was captured and sold into slavery in Spain.
 He finds his way to England, and after several years finds his way home.
 In his absence, his people and his entire family die from disease brought by other Europeans.
-The very bones the settlers found on the beach, and build their new homes upon, are the remains of his family, yet he continues to help them survive.
+The very bones the settlers found on the beach, and build their new homes upon, are the remains of his family, yet he continues to help the European arrivals to survive.

 The new settlers sign a treaty with Massasoit Sachem, which he kept his word faithfully until his death.
 It is with great certainty that without the assistance of Massasoit Sachem, Samoset, and Squanto, the Plymouth colony would have been destined for certain death.